Last updated on December 15, 2022

 Other strategies use Unearth or Exhume to bring their dearly departed creatures back to life.
 But that’s just bringing them back.
 What about ways to put them in the graveyard in the first place?

-Today I’m covering one of the most popular abilities that was recently reintroduced with Modern Horizons 2: surveil.
+Today I’m covering one of the most popular abilities that tends to make a splash when it's reintroduced: surveil.
 I’m also going to analyze how the mechanic works and the decks that exploit it.

 Let’s get started!